 Portable – requires no installation or outside flue, just fill with paraffin / kerosene and plug it in

-Has flame failure sensors, CO2 detection and switches off if it falls over or is knocked, making it far more safer to use in the house, shop, workshop or office than conventional Gas Bottle heaters or newer Bio Ethanol fires.
+Has flame failure sensors, CO2 detection and switches off if it falls over or is knocked, making it far more safer to use in the house, shop, workshop or office than conventional Gas Bottle heaters, open fires or newer Bio Ethanol fires.

 Produces little condensation, unlike earlier paraffin heaters and gas bottle calor heaters